 • The insurance carrier appears to be delaying your claim.
 This often happens when major catastrophes create claims log-jams.
 In many cases we have seen insurance companies fly in adjusters from out of state who do not understand state law.
 In all states, insurance carriers are required to respond to you and process your claim in a specified time period.
 If you are getting the run-around, get help.

 • The insurance carriers settlement offer appears to be inadequate based on your coverage.
 Unfortunately, insurance company adjusters and carriers do not always act in the best interest of their policyholders.
 They are in business to turn a profit and may value damages to your property differently than you.
 Or they may determine that you are not covered for some of the damage.
 Sometimes offers will not even approach the value of restoring the damaged property.
-This is where an expert like Alan Jacoby and his team who uses the same estimating software as the insurance carrier and understands insurance policy language will help.
+This is where an expert such as our team who uses the same estimating software as the insurance carrier and understands insurance policy language will help.

 • Your insurance claims adjuster is discouraging you from hiring a public insurance adjuster.
 Insurance claim representatives that are afraid to deal with a licensed professional may be a red flag.
 You should be the only one determining if hiring your own public adjuster makes sense and is worth the cost.

-Most people that use an experienced public insurance adjuster such as Alan Jacoby will tell you the time saved, stress removed and peace of mind provided when working with an experienced public adjuster is well worth the fee.
+Most people that use an experienced public insurance adjuster such as ours will tell you the time saved, stress removed and peace of mind provided when working with an experienced public adjuster is well worth the fee.